Pomeroy Sport Centre: Facilities

 The venue covers a floor area of 13000 m2.
 The ground floor features two North American-sized ice hockey rinks, with a combined spectator capacity of 1,000.
 The second floor features a 400 m long-track ice rink at an elevation of 671 m above mean sea level.
 The upper deck features a 380 m walkway.
 All ice surfaces are artificial.

 The Pomeroy Sport Centre is one of only three indoor long-track speed skating rinks in Canada, the others being the Olympic Oval in Calgary and Centre de Glaces in Quebec City and one of five in the Americas.
-It remains the sole such indoor venue in British Columbia after the Richmond Olympic Oval was converted to a general-purpose recreational centre after the conclusion of the 2010 Winter Olympics.
+It remains the sole such indoor venue in British Columbia after the Richmond Olympic Oval was converted to a general-purpose recreational centre after the 2010 Winter Olympics.

 The venue is built on a 3 ha lot with 259 parking spaces on 96 Avenue.
 The lot features 1700 m2 of pedestrian plazas and 6500 m2 of landscape planting.
 The landscaping was designed by Urban Systems.